tmsampson/webserver/README.md

 # webserver

-Spins up a web server in the root directory.
+Spins up a web server in the root directory on port 3000.
 Could not be simpler!